CityOfPhiladelphia/contracts/commodities/faq/index.md

 ###I&#39;m interested in viewing the contract documents for one of the contracts found on this site.
 How can I obtain that information?

 If you want to view the pricing and bids received by the City of Philadelphia for a particular contract, you can contact our Customer Service Unit at 215-686-4720 or [bid.info@phila.gov](mailto:bid.info@phila.gov) to schedule an appointment to review the contract in person.
 If you would like a physical copy, you can complete the Bid Results Request Form and submit with payment of $10 and a self addressed envelope (at least 9 ½ x 12 ½) for each bid requested.
 The request form can be found just before the terms and conditions section of any SS&E bid that is posted on the Procurement website.

-If you would like to request a copy of any of the contracts found on this site or any other contract, please submit a Right to Know request to obtain that information.
-You may contact the Right to Know Officer in the contracting department to obtain the requested information.
-More information on how to submit a Right to Know request can be found [here](http://www.phila.gov/privacy/pdfs/FinalCityOpenRecords.pdf).

 ###I&#39;m interested in bidding on one of the contracts that is expiring soon.
 Where can I find bid information for the contracts listed on this site?